Introduction

 Conclusion

 The formation of new oceans is a fascinating example of the Earth's dynamic nature, driven by the slow but relentless movement of tectonic plates.
 From the initial rifting of continents to the creation of new oceanic crust at mid-ocean ridges, this process shapes the planet's surface over geological timescales.
-Understanding when and how new oceans form not only provides insight into Earth's past but also helps predict its future geological evolution.
+But understanding when and how new oceans form not only provides insight into Earth's past but also helps predict its future geological evolution.
 As we continue to study these processes, we gain a deeper appreciation for the complex and ever-changing world beneath our feet.